 American and Palestinian officials gathered on Thursday at the Ministry of Tourism and Antiquities in Bethlehem for what was described as “the historic repatriation of a rare Palestinian cultural object.”

 During the ceremony, the U.S. Department of Homeland Security’s investigative arm (Homeland Security Investigations) delivered a 2,700-year-old cosmetic spoon to the Palestinian Authority.
-The ancient tool is carved from ivory and has an etched winged figure into its front side.
+The ancient tool is carved from ivory and has an etched winged figure on its front side.
 It was used to ladle incense onto fires and braziers at rites venerating the gods and the dead.

 P.A.
 Minister of Tourism Rula Maayah welcomed the U.S. delegation.